 Not only that, every 5 years you will be re-tested ensuring your skills are kept up to standard.
 You’ll complete your Observer training within 12 months, and will be fully supported by your Local Group as you work towards achieving the qualification.

 It doesn’t need to stop there!

 Becoming an Observer opens you up to many more opportunities to take you through your IAM RoadSmart journey.
 These opportunities include:

 Grow your community and share that great feeling of Advanced Driving and Riding!

-Remember how you felt when you passed your advanced test?
-By becoming an Observer, you’ll play a pivotal role in helping others to develop their advanced skills, and will help them to gain their own advanced driver or rider status.
+Remember how you felt when you passed your Advanced test?
+By becoming an Observer, you’ll play a pivotal role in helping others to develop their advanced skills, and will help them to gain their own Advanced driver or rider status.
 Click below to find your local group contact details:

 “I’ve met some nice people and spent a lot of time with them, so it’s enjoyable to stay within the group by being an Observer.
-When you’re training your tested by really amazing drivers so it’s great to be part of that group also.
+When you're training you're tested by really amazing drivers so it’s great to be part of that group also.

 Being an Observer is an accomplishment!”

 “It’s a hugely rewarding role.
 Despite coming to motorcycling very late in life I have thoroughly enjoyed all the various training roles that exist with IAM RoadSmart.

 I would encourage anyone who is an Advanced Rider, with good interpersonal and communication skills and can spare some time, to approach their local group and get involved with Observer training.